shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

 ## What is KamaBitcoin?
     KamaBitcoin is where we help you onboard to the Bitcoin Standard without you having to give away your sovereignty and privacy.
-    We are a Non-KYC exchange that accepts every shitcoin from our users to allow them to use the only sound money available to humanity - Bitcoin.
+    We are a Non-KYC exchange that accepts every shitcoin from our users to allow them to buy and use the only sound money available to humanity - Bitcoin.
 We do not collect any user data and personally identifiable information, and at no point do we custody your Bitcoin.
 Completely Non-Custodial, No Sign-up required.

 ## What is Bitcoin anyway?
     Bitcoin is a digital currency that operates on a globally decentralised network, allowing for peer-to-peer transactions without the need for intermediaries like banks.